Giuseppe Santoro (diplomat): Background

-Giuseppe Santoro attended school and university in Rome and gained his degree in law at the Sapienza University of Rome, receiving the highest distinction.
+Santoro attended school and university in Rome and gained his degree in law at the Sapienza University of Rome, receiving the highest distinction.

 Political career

 Santoro started in the diplomatic service in 1958, and served in the Italian Government until 1997.
 At the Italian Foreign Ministry he was Mission Head in Cuba, headed the cooperation for development section from 1990 to 1991, and later served as director for third-world aid.
 He was eventually appointed Ambassador to the U.N.
 Food and Agriculture Organization.
 Shortly thereafter, on 25 March 1993, he was arrested on charges of complicity in bribery and abuse of office, as part of a wider corruption inquiry.

-He held the office of International Cooperation Institute of the Italian Socialist Party.
+Santoro held the office of International Cooperation Institute of the Italian Socialist Party.
 He was one of the main supporters of the President of the Socialist Party, Riccardo Lombardi.
 He was a member of the Central Committee of the Socialist Party from 1975 until its dissolution during the nineties.

 Academic career

-He was appointed as representative of the Foreign Affairs Minister at the University for Foreigners Perugia.
+Santoro was appointed as representative of the Foreign Affairs Minister at the University for Foreigners Perugia.
 During these years he organized a study program for the Masters in International Politics for foreign students.
 These students come from different countries, such as the Mediterranean area and Afghanistan.
 He also taught International Politics on the faculty of International Communications and International Relations.